kingroryg/lprimeroo.github.io.old/_posts/2024-12-15-steer-llama-3.md

 print(f"Politeness steering vector shape: {steering_vector.shape}")
 ```

-This steering vector now represents the direction from "casual" to "technical" in the model's activation space.
-To steer toward more technical outputs, we would add this vector to the activations; to steer toward more casual outputs, we would subtract it.
+This steering vector now represents the direction from "polite" to "direct" in the model's activation space.
+To steer towards more polite outputs, we would add this vector to the activations; to steer towards more direct outputs, we would subtract it.

-## Visualizing the Steering Vector

 It can be helpful to visualize our examples and the steering vector to ensure they make sense: